Last Updated on July 18, 2026 by Patrick Camuso, CPA

 Does USD settlement make prediction market taxes simpler?

 No. USD settlement affects how payment is made, not how the transaction is analyzed for tax purposes.
-Even when a prediction market contract settles in U.S. dollars, the tax analysis still focuses on acquisition, basis, disposition mechanics, and recognition of gain or loss.
+Even when a prediction market contract settles in U.S. dollars, the tax analysis still focuses on acquisition, basis, how the position ends, and the resulting gain or loss.
 Cash settlement simplifies payment mechanics, not tax characterization.

 Why don’t prediction market platforms issue reliable 1099 forms?